certainty/mira.cl/README.md

-# Mira.cl is a module bot framework in Common Lisp
+# Mira.cl is a modular bot framework in Common Lisp

 The project is an old common lisp project of mine that implements a framework to build chat bots, most notably irc bots.